Living in Santiago as an American for One Month

 The things I loved about Santiago; the mountains, the river, and the amazing system of parks and museums throughout the city.
 The divine February weather offered warm days, cooler nights, and only one half-day of rain.
 The dry warmth required shorts, skirts, t-shirts and dresses.
 In addition, Santiago’s location jumps off to great destinations nearby like Valparaiso, Viña del Mar, and Patagonia.
 Plus, a cruise to Easter Island departs from here, and Australia and New Zealand are reasonable flights away.

-Lots of Free Things to Do in Santiago
+Free Unique Things to Do in Santiago

 Each Santiago day began with bright sunny skies where I walked through Parque Bustamante and Parque Forestal.
 Locals engaged with the parks as their outdoor playgrounds, working out, meeting friends, kissing each other, and biking on long trails.
 Beautiful large statues, monuments and libraries dotted the parks every couple of hundred meters, telling historic stories through moments and men.
 Every other corner attracted delicious flavors of boutique ice creams, and empanadas spilled from makeshift vendors and permanent stands alike.
+It was easy to find free things to do in Santiago as an American.

 Some days I worked in the co-work space and chatted with my fellow remote workers in a workspace that hustled with start-up entrepreneurs changing the world.
 Other days I escaped the English bubble and adventured into the city, constantly worried that a pick-pocketer might snag my cell phone.
 With my prestigious attitude, I popped into the amazing PreColombian Art Museum where my snootiness got knocked to the street.
 I was simply overwhelmed and extremely impressed by the exquisite collection and interpretation of the artifacts of Latin America’s indigenous populations, including my beloved Zapotecans.